The secure CJSM email is:

 Geeta’s international experience encompasses litigation, consultancy work, training and research with a focus on business and human rights.
 She has in-depth knowledge of how to use international and regional mechanisms to protect and promote human rights, and can advise clients on legal matters that touch on international and foreign law.

-Geeta has delivered talks and training on international law, and recently delivered a training on the relationship between international trade and international human rights law and the consequences of Brexit.
+Geeta also delivers talks and training on international law, and has delivered a training on the relationship between international trade and international human rights law and the consequences of Brexit.

 Achievements